Spy on Your Competitors with the Facebook Ad Library

 It can be hard to come up with an exciting and engaging Facebook ad design, especially when you're just starting out.

-Luckily for us, the Facebook Ad Library contains a whole treasure trove of ads from every possible industry, location, and language to solve this exact problem.
+Luckily for us, the Facebook Ad Library (now called the Meta Ad Library) contains a whole treasure trove of ads from every possible industry, location, and language to solve this exact problem.

 In this article, we'll cover what the Facebook Ad Library is, how to access it, and 3 simple strategies you can implement right now to improve your campaign results with the tool.